 - Business Junkie: Knows business and loves business

-- HR Disciple: Has comprehensive, first-hand knowledge of human resource disciplines
+- HR Disciple: Has comprehensive, first-hand experience across human resource disciplines

-- Production Manager: Can build and consistently execute talent production processes
+- Production Manager: Can build and consistently execute a talent production process

 - Talent Authority: Understands the backgrounds, strengths, weaknesses and development needs of top talent